Kaffaljidhmah2/pkuGradeCheck/README.md

 This program written in Python will automatically recognize the validation code, login, check if there are changes in the grade list, and send an e-mail to you if necessary.

 ### Environment
-'-Python 3
+-Python 3
 -requests
 -numpy
--PIL or pillow'
+-PIL or pillow

 ### Validation Code Recognition
 The ×proc.py× module helps you recognize the specific dean validation code.
 Here is how it works: